XinyuYanTJU/LawDIS/README.md

 > This project is still a work in progress, and we invite all to contribute to making it more accessible and useful.
 If you have any questions about our paper, feel free to contact me via e-mail (xinyuyan@tju.edu.cn).
 If you are using our code for your research, please cite this paper ([BibTeX](#-9-citations)).

 ## ♟️3.
 Proposed Framework

+Our framework recasts DIS as an image-conditioned mask generation task within a latent diffusion model, enabling seamless integration of user controls.
+LawDIS is enhanced with macro-to-micro control modes.
+Specifically, in macro mode, we introduce a language-controlled segmentation strategy (LS) to generate an initial mask based on user-provided language prompts.
+In micro mode, a window-controlled refinement strategy (WR) allows flexible refinement of user-defined regions (i.e., size-adjustable windows) within the initial mask.
+Coordinated by a mode switcher, these modes can operate independently or jointly, making the framework well-suited for high-accuracy, personalised applications.

 <table align="center">
   <tr>
     <td align="center" valign="top" >